Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns: Odds, spread, over/under and other Vegas lines - Western Conference Semifinals Game 5

-The Denver Nuggets and the Phoenix Suns will go head to head in Game 5 of the second round of the NBA Playoffs.
+The Denver Nuggets and Phoenix Suns are doing battle in the second round of the NBA Playoffs, with Game 5 on tap.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nuggets vs. Suns matchup.
+In this article, you will see odds and spreads for the Nuggets vs. Suns matchup across multiple sportsbooks.

 Nuggets vs. Suns Game Info